Friday, March 13, 2015

 Modeling for the NoH8 campaign.

-Monika: Are you active in politics?
-Do you participate in any lobbying campaigns?
-Do you think transgender women can make a difference in politics?
+Monika: Are you actively involved in politics or advocacy work, and do you participate in lobbying efforts for transgender rights?
+Do you believe transgender women can have a meaningful impact in political spaces?

+Karen Adell: I am.
+I am prepared to lobby and speak anywhere to any size group on the issues that affect transgender people.
+I feel called, literally, to stand before politicians, large groups, and speak out to help transgender people.
 I am trying to finish my course as a science teacher so I can work as an activist and advocate full time.
-We can definitely make a difference, but need to have the opportunity to be in the right place at the right time… And that takes money.
+We can definitely make a difference, but we need to have the opportunity to be in the right place at the right time, and that takes money.

 Karen Adell: I love fashion!
 I have a wide and varied wardrobe of very nice dresses, skirts, tops, and pants outfits.
-I follow fashion in magazines and work to improve and keep up make-up skills.
-I love every color and seasonally change from subtle colors to brighter colors as the weather warms up.
+I follow fashion in magazines and work to improve and keep up my make-up skills.
+I love every color and seasonally change from subtle tones to brighter shades as the weather warms up.
 I follow all the fashion trends and can usually wear most of the clothes the models are wearing.
 I simply love bikinis and have at least six.
 I am a girly girl.

 Monika: Many transgender ladies write their memoirs.
 Have you ever thought about writing such a book yourself?